clarkevansteenderen/CBC_Tutorials/Tutorial_3/Tut3_phylogenies.md

 GARLI folder if you want to have a look (**bacteria.concat.allBootTrees**).

-> To make things quicker, you can download the output straight back into
+> :bulb: To make things quicker, you can download the output straight
-> your current CIPRES data folder instead of downloading it locally, and
+> back into your current CIPRES data folder instead of downloading it
-> then re-uploading it.
-View the output file, and then save it to your
+> locally, and then re-uploading it.
+View the output file, and then save
-> current folder with an altered name if desired.
+> it to your current folder with an altered name if desired.

 Create a new task in CIPRES, select **bacteria.concat.allBootTrees** as input, and select NCLconverter as the tool.
 In the parameter settings,